What is excise?

 Excise is a tax on alcohol, fuel and tobacco products.

 Excise is a form of tax

 If you make, sell or give away excisable items – alcohol, fuel and tobacco products – in New Zealand, we’ll charge excise duty on those products.
-You must also licence the area(s) where those products are made and stored.
+You must also licence the areas (Customs-controlled areas) where those products are made and stored.

 Note: this is an overview.
 For full detail, please refer to the legislation.

 - Customs and Excise Regulations 1996

 - Customs (Application for Customs-controlled area Licenses) Rules 1997 (PDF 298 KB)

 - Customs (Applications for Customs-controlled area Licences) Rules 2018 (PDF 2.6 MB)